ultraleap/HandyBeam/doc/source/024_R1_data_structures.rst

 The 1st dimension corresponds to each new transducer; the 2nd dimension are the fields.

-The fields are best described by looking at the source of the :code:`handybeam.tx_element.TxElement().v1_property_vector` below:
+The fields are best described by looking at the source of the :meth:`handybeam.tx_array.TxArray.generate_tx_array_element` below:

 Usage in the source code